 Genetic examination (routine examination/advanced examinations)

 At this stage, the donor candidates are screened by performing general routine tests (karyotype analysis, cystic fibrosis, thalassemia carrier tests, etc.) and it is determined whether they carry a defect in their chromosome or gene level that could risk transferring to an unborn baby.
-Although only karyotype analysis and a few rare genetic disease trait was examined in the standard donor selection and screening performed up to today, it is possible to screen the donor candidates in suitable conditions in terms of over 200 genetic diseases via a blood test called CGT in our clinic.
+Although only karyotype analysis and a few rare genetic disease trait was examined in the standard donor selection and screening performed up to today, it is possible to screen the donor candidates in suitable conditions in terms of over 200 genetic diseases via a blood test called RECOMBINE in our clinic.

 Evaluation of the donor according to the physical/mental/education etc. features